 However, if this suggestion is uncomfortable for you, please copy and paste the website or flyer indicating the violation and email to firstname.lastname@example.org.
 Your message will be sent to the Service Mark & Certification Mark Chair, Gloria Goldberg, and to the Ethics Committee Chair.
 The Ethics Committee Chair will let you know what action is taken.

-If the infraction continues in spite of these diplomatic efforts to correct it, please re-contact us at the same address and Gloria Goldberg will initiate legal action.
+If the infraction continues in spite of these diplomatic efforts to correct it, please re-contact us at the same address and further action will be initiated.

 We hope this clarifies your questions and helps you in protecting your certification and right to use the Certification Mark.